pymupdf/PyMuPDF/docs/page.rst

       :arg int flags: *(new in version 1.16.2)* indicator bits to control whether to include images or how text should be handled with respect to white spaces and :data:`ligatures`.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.

-      :arg textpage: reuse a previously created :ref:`TextPage`.
-This reduces execution time **significantly:** by more than 50% and up to 95%, depending on the extraction option.
-If specified, the 'flags' and 'clip' arguments are ignored.
+      :arg textpage: (new in v1.19.0) use a previously created :ref:`TextPage`.
+This reduces execution time **very significantly:** by more than 50% and up to 95%, depending on the extraction option.
+If specified, the 'flags' and 'clip' arguments are ignored, because they are textpage only properties.
+If omitted, a new, temporary textpage will be created.

+      :arg bool sort: (new in v1.19.1) sort the output by vertical, then horizontal coordinates.
+In many cases, this should suffice to generate a "natural" reading order.
+Has no effect on (X)HTML and XML.
+Output option **"words"** sorts by ``(y1, x0)`` of the words' bboxes.
+Similar is true for "blocks", "dict", "json", "rawdict", "rawjson": they all are sorted by ``(y1, x0)`` of the resp. block bbox.
+If specified for "text", then internally "blocks" is used.

       :rtype: *str, list, dict*
       :returns: The page's content as a string, a list or a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.